risteoreshkovski-allocate/real-life-dilemmas-road-warrior/README.md

 These are the characteristics that we consider important to the development of this specific system based on careful analysis of the business requirements.
 The rating is from 1 - 5 where 5 is considered the most desirable characteristic and 1 the least.

 **Interoperability | Rating: 5 STARS**
 - Information from external systems needs to be displayed as part of the trip information.
-This may include car rentals , airlines, hotels and travel details.
+This may include car rentals, airlines, hotels and travel details.
 The interfaces must be able to meaningfully exchange and interpret information from external systems.
 - User should be able to interface with standard social media sites and share with other targeted people (manager, travelling companion)
 - Integrates with existing travel systems such as Sabre and Apollo